Bryant Freeman

 Among his several publications include one of the most comprehensive dictionaries of Haitian Creole to English (and later English to Haitian Creole) ever made, as well as specialty dictionaries such as medical terminology.
 He edited a collection of the works of Carrié Paultre, a leading Haitian novelist.
 He was specifically asked by the U.S. State Department in 2004 to translate a letter written by Jean-Bertrand Aristide, to determine if he had actually stated his resignation.

 Among the classes he taught until his retirement in 2006 were French, Haitian Creole (6 courses: beginning to advanced) and Haitian history.

 Dr. Freeman's books, including his Haitian-English Dictionary, are available from the KUbookstore.
 Many of his books are also available for free (along with their audio supplements) on the KU Haitian Creole Resources webpage.

+Bryant C. Freeman died February 3, 2024 at age 92.